highfrontierlogistics/orbital-tender/README.md

 [What's designed vs. what's assumed](https://highfrontierlogistics.com/#detail) for exactly which claims are modeled and which are external projections.

-## About

-I designed and created this work, but this didn't happen alone;
-a lifetime of support from family, friends, and cohorts made it possible.

 ## What's Included

 | Asset | Description | Where |